 • A breakdown of the type of work you’ll be providing, along with a detailed description

-• The approximate cost estimate of completing the work, factoring in the square feet that need to be painted, labor costs, material costs and quantities, overhead costs, markup, any special discounts or rates, and sales tax
+• The approximate cost estimate of completing the work, factoring in the square feet that need to be painted, labor costs, your painting equipment list and quantities, overhead costs, markup, any special discounts or rates, and sales tax

 • Optional line items and additional costs for services that would enhance the work